-- Don’t spend precious time worrying or deliberating or punishing yourself over something you should have done or didn’t, or on approaching deadlines, events or pressures.
+- Don’t spend time worrying.
+Don’t stress or punish yourself over your actions, over something you should have done or didn’t, or on approaching deadlines, events or pressures.

-- Find a way to release the pressure placed on you by yourself and others.
+- Find a way to release the pressure you put on yourself.
 For me this is dancing, reading something I’m interested in, singing, watching YouTube interviews, or yoga.

 How do you make time for everything?